What are Google’s Featured Snippets?

 - Look at the snippet formatting and content when searching for an answer to any questions.
 Is the snippet in the form of a list with numbers, bullet points?
 Notice the bolted terms.
 And just do the same.

-Will people still click on my Site’s link after ready the Snippet?
+Will people still click on my site’s link after reading the Snippet?